Take Action

 Voices for Reason is exploring the best actions we can take to influence the future of our democracy.
 Coordinated actions in which all our supporters can participate.
 The more supporters, the better, so please join us and encourage your friends and family to do the same.
 JOIN US!

 RALLIES Participate in Ketchikan rallies, protests and marches.
-Since President Trump was inaugurated, we have protested his administrations authoritarian actions during these Nationwide events: Hands Off April 5, Mayday for Democracy May 3, No Kings June 14, Good Trouble Lives On July 19, Resist the Regime August 9, Workers Over Billionaires September 1, No Kings October 18.
+Since President Trump was inaugurated, we have protested his administrations authoritarian actions during these Nationwide events: Hands Off April 5, Mayday for Democracy May 3, No Kings June 14, Good Trouble Lives On July19, Resist the Regime August 9, Workers Over Billionaires September 1, No Kings October 18.
+For the Love of Democracy, Feb 14.
+No Kings 3, March 28.
 No doubt there will be more.
 Protests provide:

 • a backbone for legislators and judges who resist unlawful actions.